Bar shift leader

 - Basic computer literacy.

-- Demonstrate strong leadership qualities.
+- Demonstrate leadership qualities.

-- Know how and when to delegate tasks and how to feed back, positively, to the person completing the task (identifying any areas for improvement, if necessary).
+- Know how and when to delegate tasks and how to feed back positively to the person completing the task (identifying any areas for improvement, if necessary).

 - Be honest, trustworthy and respectful.

-- Adhere to and enforce Wetherspoon’s appearance standards.
+- Adhere to Wetherspoon’s appearance standards.